uvarc/rc-website/content/service/imaging.md

 # Training

-SOM Research Computing offers interactive workshops for learning image processing and data management techniques.
+Research Computing offers interactive workshops for learning image processing and data management techniques.
 To learn more and register for workshops, please visit the CADRE Academy education platform.

 [<button class="btn btn-primary">Find a Workshop</button>](/education/workshops/)